Introduction to MySQL add user

 Output:

-We can see from the output that the newly created user does not have any grants assigned to it.
+We can see from the output that the newly created user has no grants assigned to it.
 It can just log in to the database but not access the contents and can neither modify them.
-Let us grant the select privilege on all the educba_writers table of the educba database by using the GRANT statement.
+Using the GRANT statement, let us grant the select privilege on all the educba_writers tables of the educba database.

 Code: